pousse-cafe/pousse-cafe.github.io/documentation.md

 `@ignore` tag used at class level or on methods tells that the component itself or a link to other components must be ignored i.e. the component or the link is not documented.

-`@trivial` tag used at class level tells that there is no need for a description (e.g. a Value Object named MyAggregateId is obviously the identifier of Aggregate MyAggregate).
+`@trivial` tag used at class level tells that there is no need for a description (e.g. a value object named MyAggregateId is obviously the identifier of aggregate MyAggregate).

-Above components must be part of a Module.
-The Aggregate is attached to a Module through the `module` of `@AggregateRoot`.
-The other components are attached to a Module using the `@Module` annotation, its value being a Module class.
-The package of the component class must be compatible with the Module package: it must be the same as or a sub-package of the Module definition classes package (i.e. if a Module class is in package `x.y.z`, then Domain Process class must be in package `x.y.z` or in a sub-package).
+Above components must be part of a module.
+The aggregate is attached to a module through the `module` of `@AggregateRoot`.
+The other components are attached to a module using the `@Module` annotation, its value being a module class.
+The package of the component class must be compatible with the module package: it must be the same as or a sub-package of the module definition classes package (i.e. if a module class is in package `x.y.z`, then domain process class must be in package `x.y.z` or in a sub-package).

-### Domain Processes
+### Domain processes

-A Domain Process is essentially described by a directed graph where:
+A domain process is essentially described by a directed graph where:

-- nodes represent the *Steps* of the process i.e. the executed message listeners;
+- nodes represent the *steps* of the process i.e. the executed message listeners;
-- edges represent a Domain Event being issued by a source node (i.e. in the context of the execution of a Message Listener) and handled by a destination node (i.e. another Message Listener).
+- edges represent a domain event being issued by a source node (i.e. in the context of the execution of a Message Listener) and handled by a destination node (i.e. another message listener).

-Pousse-Café Doc is able to automatically discover the steps of a Domain Process by analyzing all defined message listeners.
+Pousse-Café Doc is able to automatically discover the steps of a domain process by analyzing all defined message listeners.
 It uses `@MessageListener` and `@ProducesEvent` annotations to do so.

-The name of the Domain Process is the name of a class extending `poussecafe.domain.Process`.
+The name of the domain process is the name of a class extending `poussecafe.domain.Process`.

-The description of the Domain Process is given by javadoc comment's body.
+The description of the domain process is given by javadoc comment's body.
 HTML tags may be used for formatting.

-`@Module` annotation can be used to explicitly bind a Domain Process to a Module.
-The package of the Domain Process class must be compatible with the Module package: it must be the same as or a sub-package of the Module definition classes package (i.e. if a Module class is in package `x.y.z`, then Domain Process class must be in package `x.y.z` or in a sub-package).
+`@Module` annotation can be used to explicitly bind a domain process to a module.
+The package of the domain process class must be compatible with the module package: it must be the same as or a sub-package of the module definition classes package (i.e. if a module class is in package `x.y.z`, then domain process class must be in package `x.y.z` or in a sub-package).

 Furthermore, "virtual nodes" may be added to the graph to illustrate the fact that some events are coming from or going